-Departmentally supported students are responsible for all charges not covered by their agreements.
-Failure to make payments of charges not covered by departments may result in delayed registration for the following semester.
-Students may view their current account charges or their most recent E-Bill in SIO.
+Departmentally supported students are responsible for all charges not covered by their departments.
+Failure to make payments for these charges may result in delayed registration for the following semester.
+Students may view their current account charges on their most recent E-Bill in SIO.

-Fees such as health insurance, summer housing, fines, and other miscellaneous charges are not supported by any department and students should resolve associated balances by the standard payment deadlines included in the student's E-Bill.
+Charges such as health insurance, library fines, summer housing, and other miscellaneous charges are not supported by any department through payroll deduction and students should resolve associated balances by the standard payment deadlines included in the student's E-Bill.

 Graduate Student Transition (GST) Loans

-The Graduate Student Transition Loan is a no-interest, 4-month loan available to first-semester Carnegie Mellon graduate students to assist with transitional expenses.
+The Graduate Student Transition Loan is a no-interest, semester loan available to first-semester Carnegie Mellon graduate students only to assist with transitional expenses.
 GST loans may not exceed 75% of the student's monthly gross salary/stipend (exclusive of tuition).

-Students who do not qualify for a GST loan and are in need of a short-term loan may obtain an Emergency Loan.
+Students who do not qualify for a GST loan and are in need of a short-term loan may apply for an Emergency Loan.